 Err on the side of slightly over baking vs underbaking the biscuits to ensure the insides are light and fluffy, vs dense and gummy.

 Make these easy gluten free biscuits once, and I promise you’ll have the measurements and method memorized.
-Truly, that’s how simple they are to make.
+That’s how simple they are to make.
 I hope you enjoy every last crumb!

 More Gluten Free Baked Goods